Piano Concerto No. 3 (Beethoven)

 Beethoven's Piano Concerto No. 3 in C minor, Op.
 37 is thought to have been composed in 1800, although the year of its composition has been questioned by some contemporary musicologists.
 It was first performed on 5 April 1803, with the composer as soloist.
 During that same performance, the Second Symphony and the oratorio Christ on the Mount of Olives were also premiered.
 The composition was published in 1804 and was dedicated to Prince Louis Ferdinand of Prussia.
 The first primary theme is reminiscent of that of Mozart's 24th Piano Concerto, also in C minor.

 Structure

 The concerto is scored for 2 flutes, 2 oboes, 2 clarinets in B♭, 2 bassoons, 2 horns in E♭, E and C, 2 trumpets in C, timpani, strings, and piano soloist.

-As is standard for Classical/Romantic-era concertos, the work is in three movements:
+As is standard for Classical/Romantic-era concertos, the work is in three movements, with a typical performance time of 35 minutes: